lorossi/corgos-telegram-bot/README.md

 I provided a requirements.txt file in order to automatically install all the needed requirements. <br>
 If you want to run this bot yourself on your machine, you have to follow a few steps:
 1. Register to Reddit Api
-2. Create a Telegram bot using \@botfather on Telegram and set the command list as it's provided in the code (line 145)
+2. Create a Telegram bot using \@botfather on Telegram and set the command list as it's provided in the *commandlist.md* file
 3. Create your own Golden Corgo image (yeah, I'm not going to provide it.
 That's top secret!)
 4. Fill the *settings.json* with the data you have gathered so far (Reddit access details, Telegram token)
 5. Install all the requirements via the command `pip3 install -r requirements.txt`